 - Accounting Policies

 - Property, Plant & Equipment

 - Capital Commitments

 - Unusable Reserves

 - Investing Activities

 - Financing Activities

+- Senior Officer's Remuneration

+- Higher Earners

 GROUP COMPREHENSIVE INCOME & EXPENDITURE STATEMENT

 This statement shows the accounting cost in the year of providing services in accordance with generally accepted accounting practices, rather than the amount to be funded from taxation.
 Authorities raise taxation to cover expenditure in accordance with regulations; this may be different from the accounting cost.
 The taxation position is shown in the Movement in Reserves Statement.